Start Your Alaska LLC in just a Few Minutes

 - File Initial and Biannual Reports

-Based on your preference, anyone can register a company if the name of the new company doesn’t match other companies already registered in the state.
-To check name availability, you may use Alaska LLC Search Corporations Database on this website.
+Anyone can register a new LLC if the LLC name of the new company doesn’t match other companies already registered in Alaska state.
+To check the name availability of your ideal LLC name, you may use Alaska LLC Search Corporations Database on this website.
+You can also contact the professionals at LLC Formations so we can guide you through the process.

-If you are still thinking about the name, you may reserve a name for your company by paying only $25 for name reservation.
-Once reserved, a potential business owner has three months to register the name before it is released back in the public domain.
+If you are still thinking about the perfect name so you can start an LLC in Alaska, you may reserve a business name by paying only $25 for name reservation.
+Once reserved, a potential business owner has three months to register the LLC name in the state before it is released back in the public domain.

-Once you are sure that you have a unique company name, it’s time to fill articles of organization.
+Once you are sure that you have a unique company name, it’s time to fill the Articles of Organization for your Alaska LLC.

-Article of Organization is a legal form that contains information about the new business.
-After preparing the article of organization, you will get a certificate from the State of Alaska recognizing you as a legal limited liability company.
+The Alaska LLC Articles of Organization is a legal form that contains information about the new business.
+After preparing the Alaska LLC Articles of Organization, you will get a certificate from the State of Alaska recognizing you as a legal limited liability company.

-To make the process easier, Alaska provides a very simple form that is easy to understand.
-The cost of registering an LLC in Alaska is $250, which can be paid by credit card or by a cheque.
+To make the process easier, Alaska provides a very simple form that is easy to understand so you can quickly form your Alaska LLC.
+The cost of registering an LLC in Alaska is $250, which can be paid by credit card or by a check.

-Article of Organization asks you to fill important information about your company and its structure.
-Most questions are easy to answer as you only need to write your company name, the address of the company, and the number of members.
+The Articles of Organization asks you to fill important information about your business structure.
+Most questions are easy to answer as you only need to write your Alaska LLC name, the address of the company, and the number of members.

 If your LLC has more than one person, you will also need to write the name of the person, their title, and address.
-Depending on how much information you want to provide, some LLCs also provide details about the role of each member which also includes the distribution of profits.
-Overall, preparing article of organization is not difficult.
+Depending on how much information you want to provide, some LLCs also provide details about the role of each member which also includes the distribution of profits regarding the Alaska LLC.
+The Articles of Organization is an important document that shows the details of your business strutcure.

-Despite the ease of the process, a lot of business owner hire a professional to help them fill the form.
+Despite the ease of the process, many business owners hire a professional to help them file the Articles of Organization.
 By paying a few extra dollars, an agent can streamline your filing enabling you to concentrate on more important matters.
-Another advantage of hiring a professional company is the time savings because you don’t want to get your papers back after a week if there is a slight typo or wrong information in the filing.
+Another advantage of hiring a professional company to guide the Articles of Organization process is the time savings.
+If there is a typo when you file Articles of Organization, it could take a long time to get the Articles of Organization process completed.

-After preparing the article or organization, you can send it to the State of Alaska Corporations.
-If you have filed the paperwork online, it will take approximately 48 hours to process it.
-If you are mailing the papers, it can take anywhere from a week to ten days to get a positive reply.
+After preparing the Articles of Organization, you can send it to the State of Alaska Corporations.
+If you have filed the paperwork online, it will take approximately 48 hours to process it through the State of Alaska Corporations.
+If you are mailing the papers, it can take anywhere from a week to ten days to get a positive reply from the State of Alaska Corporations.

 Let Us Help You!